shaozhm/shine/README.md

 - site-content - This package contains the JSON configurations for the Fiori as a Service module.

 - site-web - This package contains the user interface for Fiori as a Service for the SHINE Launchpad.
-Currently User CRUD application has been implemented

-- user-db - This package contains the artifacts contains the db artificats for User Creation
+- user-db - This package contains the artifacts contains the db artificats for User Creation.

 - user-java - This package contains the User CRUD implementation in Java using Java oData V4 libraries.